 After joining the Cambridge Management Group in 1999, he led change-management initiatives for physicians at affiliated hospitals within the Yale New Haven, Banner Colorado, Cottage Santa Barbara, and Sutter Sacramento Health Systems.
 In 2006, Dr. Cohn founded HealthcareCollaboration.com to help healthcare professionals improve care for their communities by working together more interdependently, which has been his passion for the past decade.

-He remains clinically active, covering general surgical practices in Maine, New Hampshire, and Vermont, where he maintains active licenses.
 He has been mentoring physicians in leadership development since 1999, finding that physicians enjoy learning from fellow practicing physicians.

 His writing experience includes over 45 published articles in peer-reviewed medical journals and 2 books, Better Communication for Better Care: Mastering Physician-Administration Collaboration, and Collaborate for Success!
 Breakthrough Strategies for Engaging Physicians, Nurses, and Hospital Executives, published by Health Administration Press in 2005 and 2006, respectively.
 He co-edited a three-volume set, entitled The Business of Healthcare, published by Greenwood Press in 2008.
 His latest edited book is Getting It Done: Experienced Healthcare Leaders Reveal Field-Tested Strategies for Clinical and Financial Success, published by Health Administration Press June 2011.